-After lunch I checked out the revamped Garage Sale setup.
+After lunch we checked out the dealer's room and found out how they had improved the garage sale setup after we dropped off our things.
 It was night and day from last year; gone were the random piles being picked over and tossed around by attendees.
 Instead, all items were organized by genre and displayed in such a way that almost everything was visible and being pushed to sell.
-I was thrilled that they’d improved it so much and that if there was something I’d put up for sale and someone wanted to buy it, they could find it.
-That evening Sketch, EllyStar, Brian Brushwood, and Jekka all performed in Anime Unscripted, and it was one of the funniest shows in a while.
-Sketch, portraying an Apple devotee, accidentally flung his iPhone off the stage, and after he discovered it still worked, he ad-libbed “Praise Jobs!” which the crowd ate up and became the catch phrase of the night.
-Brian was the last presenter for slideshow roulette, and for his final slide, PatD put up a photo of Brian’s head on a rainbow unicorn and when it showed up on the screen the magician...and the entire audience… just about died in tears of laughter.
+We were thrilled that they’d improved it so much and that if there was something we’d put up for sale and someone wanted to buy it, they could find it.
+That evening Sketch got into his Captain Hammer costume and Shiva changed into her Deanna Troi uniform to be comfy for the night.
+Steve wanted to match Shiva, so he borrowed a Starfleet shirt from Sketch to wear.
+Everyone headed to Anime Unscripted in the main events tent, where Sketch, EllyStar, Brian Brushwood, and Jekka all performed ione of the funniest shows in a while.
+Sketch, while portraying an Apple devotee, accidentally flung his iPhone off the stage, and after he discovered it still worked, he ad-libbed “Praise Jobs!” which the crowd parroted in response and it became the catch phrase of the night.
+Brian was the last presenter for slideshow roulette, and for his final slide, PatD put up a photo of Brian’s head on a rainbow unicorn and when it showed up on the screen the magician, and the entire audience, just about died in tears of laughter.